Sign in with Apple

 Designing Account Setup and Sign-In

-Follow these guidelines to provide a great account setup and sign-in experience.
+Follow these guidelines to provide a great account setup and sign-in experience on all platforms and the web.

 Ask people to sign in only in exchange for value.
 For example, people might need to create an account to personalize the experience, access additional features, or synchronize data.